A1Liu/Python-Util/data/mr_clean_plan.md

 1. Infer columns that need to be melted or pivoted
 2. Do it.
 3. If a melt was performed, convert the 'variable' column to a categorical column

+#### Print what was done

+Print exactly what was done, and a (useful) summary of the dataset, after each action.